We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There are two types of chamomile, German and Roman.
 German chamomile is higher in chamazulene, an active ingredient that’s thought to give chamomile its health benefits.

-This brand is USDA-certified organic German chamomile.
+This brand is USDA-certified organic German chamomile and uses a steam-distilled process, utilizing the plant’s flowers.

 If you enjoy the stuff of legends, you probably know that jasmine is thought to be an aphrodisiac, and no wonder.
 Its lusciously sweet scent is used to lace popular desserts and fragrances.